Playing The Game

 “Step out of the way hubby or I will shoot you both.
 I hurt you before and I can do it again.”

 Anu howled when she heard the gun go off and Idriss fell to the ground.
 The force of his fall took her to the ground too.
 Blood gushed from the wound as she tried to stem it with her bare hands.
-She shouted for Auntie Yele to get her something to stop the bleeding.
+She shouted for Auntie Yele to get her something to stop the blood.

-When she looked up, mother and daughter were busy tussling for the gun.
+When she looked up, she saw mother and daughter were busy tussling for the gun.
 They were both screaming, so that when another shot rang out, it took her a while to realise one of them had been shot.

 Auntie Yele’s deafening screech confirmed that her daughter had been hit even before her sister fell to the ground.